-You'll want to add these old fashioned Thanksgiving baking recipes to your collection.
+Use these old fashioned Thanksgiving baking recipes to make traditional treats for your family.
 There's nothing like the delicious, homemade taste of the squash muffins, potato scones, and pumpkin brown bread.
 Be sure to eat them while still warm from the oven and spread with the harvest-style vegetable marrow jam.
 Experience an authentic heritage taste.

 Mom's Recipe Scrapbooks (c.
 1920s)